11ways/screenreader-test-special-characters/README.md

 where we reran Deque's test from 2014:
 [Why Don’t Screen Readers Always Read What’s on the Screen?
 Part 1: Punctuation and Typographic Symbols](https://www.deque.com/blog/dont-screen-readers-read-whats-screen-part-1-punctuation-typographic-symbols/).

+See the article with the test results: [How screen readers read special characters: an update](https://elevenways.be/en/articles/screenreaders-special-characters) (17 March 2023).

 Feel free to use this repository for your own tests.

 ## Licence